maelys-mcardle/snowflake/docs/language-reference.md

 Snowflake uses the concept of a **Label** for jumping between different points in the code.
 Like banks, labels are numbered.
 The numbers don't have to follow one another, or be sequential.
 There can be gaps.
 Labels can also be given names.
 The interpreter will substitute the bank number for a name, if one is provided.

 ### Devices

+Devices refer to hardware or a virtual device that the Snowflake interpreter can interact with.
+This is how data is sent to the screen, and received from the keyboard.

 ```
 DEVICE  MNEMONIC  DESCRIPTION